saucelabs/sauce-docs/docs/test-fairy/using-test-fairy/uploading-an-app.md

 ### Uploading a New Version

-To upload a new build (a new version of the same app), upload the new version in the exact same way you uploaded the old version.
-TestFairy will identify that both apps have the same package name (bundle identifier) and group them together in the same project.
+To upload a new build (a new version of the same app), upload the new version as you uploaded the old version.
+TestFairy identifies that both apps have the same package name (bundle identifier) and group them together in the same project.